 This formula is very simple and helps potential clients visualize their journey from frustration to success.

 Step 1: Start with the “beginning” of your client’s story—or where they are now.
-Usually this outlines some frustration or unfinished business they want to accomplish.
+Usually, this outlines some frustration or pain point they want to address.

-Step 2: Help them imagine what it’s like to be at the end of their story—having accomplished the task at hand and reaping the benefits of it.
+Step 2: Help them imagine what it’s like to be at the end of their story—having accomplished the task at hand, solving their problem, and reaping the benefits of it.

 Step 3: End with explaining how to get from “beginning to end” using you or your services as a solution.